KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 Python Packaging and Open Source
 * New developments in Pytho/Django packaging landscape, including [uv package manager](https://github.com/astral-sh/uv)

+How to Raise Your Game
+* Lesser known, but highly useful Django features
+* Practical Django profiling, optimization
+* Security (OWASP 10 and Django, how Django does security)
+* Testing (pytest, Playwright, Selenium, etc).
+* Type hinting
+* Patterns and architectures
+* Practical async (going beyond the docs and a few tutorials to using day to day)

 New-ish or Experimental Technologies
-* React/HTMX debate (see Chris May's great talk last year about using HTMX, Alpine.js, and Streaming HTML)
+* React/HTMX debate (see Chris May's great talk last year about using [HTMX, Alpine.js, and Streaming HTML](https://youtu.be/kYV8K71pY64?si=JQLO3HGPo87Sef41) and the work to be done)
 * Using JavaScript and Django together: Alpine, Svelte, etc.
 * Tailwind
 * WASM